With summer winding down in Lexington, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can clean it by flowing diluted bleach through the tube to clean the line.
-Or you can buy a new tube.
+Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can freshen it by pouring diluted bleach through the tube to flush the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from James Heating & A/C, Inc can make your equipment more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to schedule your routine tune-up!
+We also provide practical service agreements, so you won’t forget to plan your regular service!